matthewbdwyer/tipc/README.md

   3. `cmake ../src`
   4. `make`

-NB: You may see warnings related to ignored type attribute ATN that are due to s ome type gymnastics in the current implementation of the ANTLR4 CPP Visitor implemen tation.
+NB: You may see warnings related to ignored type attribute ATN that are due to some type gymnastics in the current implementation of the ANTLR4 CPP Visitor implementation.

 During development you need only run steps 1 and 2 a single time, unless you modify the CmakeLists.txt file.
 Just run make in the build directory to rebuild after making changes to your tool source.